 Vegan Gluten-free Grain-free Cinnamon Hazelnut Chocolate Chip Cookies!
-These are just 8 ingredients, oil-free, refined sugar-free and bursting with cinnamon flavor and a deep roasted hazelnut richness!
+These are just 7 ingredients (+salt), oil-free, grain-free and bursting with cinnamon flavor and a deep roasted hazelnut richness!

 My all time favorite flavor is cinnamon.
 It has an amazing ability to sweeten and warm up any dish, whether savory or sweet.
 Cinnamon rolls are one of my favorite indulgences, simply because of their intense cinnamon flavor.
 My Cinnamon Roll Bliss Bars are a favorite among friends.
 Also, my Raw Vegan Cinnamon Spice Cheesecake is a huge hit with family and friends!

 I took that strong cinnamon flavor as inspiration for these cookies.
 It has a lot of cinnamon, but it works out amazing.
 I combined it with roasted hazelnuts that I made into a butter.
 The two flavors combined are divine.